14 Introduction to Infectious Diseases

 14.3 Components of Infectious Disease Models

-This parameter, often denoted as \beta (beta), controls how quickly the susceptible population becomes infected.
+1. Infection Rate: This parameter, often denoted as \beta (beta), controls how quickly the susceptible population becomes infected.
 It depends on factors such as contact rate and the probability of transmission per contact.
+It is the rate at which individuals move from the susceptible compartment to the infected compartment.
+The infection rate is proportional to the product of susceptible and infected individuals4.

-Denoted by \gamma (gamma), this defines the rate at which infected individuals recover and either gain immunity or become susceptible again (depending on the model).
+1. Recovery Rate: Denoted by \gamma (gamma), this defines the rate at which infected individuals recover and either gain immunity or become susceptible again (depending on the model).
+The average duration of infection is the reciprocal of the recovery rate.

 To accounts for changes in the population’s immunity, the effective reproduction number (R_{eff}) is calculated on a susceptible population which is not completely susceptible, and value of R_{eff} results less than R0 due to the presence of immune individuals in the population.